 Introduction

 For years, we were told that fats were the devil.
 Low fat this and fat free that, no more eating meat and eggs, and a drastic increase consumption of refined grains.
 I should specify that I have never been on a keto (high fat, low carb) diet.
 But it is evident how wrong we got it.
 Carbs are the energy of life, and are crucial to properly fueling your body.
 But in today’s society, they are overconsumed and ultra-processed.
-Carbohydrates, or carbs, are typically split into one of two categories: starch and sugar.
+Check out my other 2 micronutrient analyses: Fat: The Innocent Criminal? and Protein: The Essential Building Blocks.

 Glucose